rocketlabdelta/rocketlabdelta.com/_posts/2020-01-24-backstory.md

 My last rocketry endeavors before the long break were:

-* Overseer: A 4-inch diameter dual-altimeter, dual-deploy rocket I used to certify TRA Level 2 at LDRS 21 in Wayside, TX (2002)
+* [Overseer][4]: A 4-inch diameter dual-altimeter, dual-deploy rocket I used to certify TRA Level 2 at LDRS 21 in Wayside, TX (2002)
-* Optimistic: A 54mm minimum-diameter Dynacom filament-wound fiberglass rocket I flew to 8300 feet at LDRS 23 in Geneseo, NY (2004)
+* [Optimistic][5]: A 54mm minimum-diameter Dynacom filament-wound fiberglass rocket I flew to 8300 feet at LDRS 23 in Geneseo, NY (2004)

 *[BAR]: Born-Again Rocketeer
 *[LDRS]: Large and Dangerous Rocket Ships